bryangregory-hub/Bryan_Nicholas_ASG2-I3E-/README.md

 BUGS/LIMITATIONS
 The text and UI starts blinking cause of a corutine.
 No transition screen was added due to time constraints.
-No settings screen while playing the game
+No settings screen while playing the game. if had more time more animations and interations would be added whiles improving sound and user feels.